-Once I did, I had no motivation to travel elsewhere in the UK for outdoor adventures, as the ranges in Scotland are rather extensive.
-But, when I learned that the local hiking club is planning a trip to the Lakes at the end of the winter, I thought that it would be a good cause to re-experience the place.
-So I volunteered to drive them there, and took my bike to get a nice reminder of what the district is about.
+Once I did, I had no motivation to travel elsewhere in the UK for outdoor adventures, as the Scottish ranges are rather extensive.
+But, when I learned that the local hiking club is planning a trip to the Lakes at the end of the winter, and is looking for a volunteer to drive them there, I thought it would be a good cause to re-experience the place.
+I took my bike with me, and off I went to get a nice reminder of what the district is about.

-I came up with a route that started in Keswick, a major town in the northern part of the national park, and continued up and around a nearby placed mountain Skiddaw.
-The visibility was good, and so I was able to see my goal right away.
+I came up with a route that started in Keswick, a major town in the northern part of the national park and continued up and around a nearby placed mountain, Skiddaw.
+The visibility was good, and I could see my goal right away.

 Keswick lays at an altitude of ~80m, while the Skiddaw's summit is at 931m — making it England's sixth tallest mountain.
 That said, the road started ascending immediately behind the town, which opened pretty views on the ridges nearby.

 It was interesting to compare the local landscapes to those in Scotland.
-The Lake District was greener, had less of the rugged feel, while maintaining the prominence.
+The Lake District was greener and had less of the rugged feel while maintaining the prominence.

 After passing this cross, the climb reached a new level:

-In the kilometre following after the gate, the path averages 25% incline gradient - talking about a proper leg-burner.
+The path averages 25% incline gradient in the kilometres following after the gate — a proper leg-burner.
 But since the surface was good, it went all right.
 As the height increased, so did the quality of the views.
-At one point, I was able to observe a storm rolling down on Keswick.
+At one point, observed a storm rolling down on Keswick.

 While the heavy clouds avoided the ridge, the wind didn't.
-So while the incline wasn't as steep anymore, the wind and snow patches on the trail kept me busy.
+So even once the incline wasn't as steep, the wind and snow patches on the trail kept me busy.
 At some 800 meters, snow was covering most of the surface around.

 The trail I took follows a wide ridge to the summit.
 My plan was to use it for getting up the mountain and then descend by a different, narrow ridge down.